drufball/yosai/_drafts/intrigue.md

 They pushed as far into the woods as they could before they collapsed and made camp.
 It wasn't very far.

-Neither the boy or Keta had woken, but the shapeling continued to twitch.
+Neither the boy nor Keta had woken, but the shapeling continued to twitch.
 They tied him to a tree in case he woke up, then set to binding everyone's wounds.

 Moto winced as he scrubbed his shoulder clean and rubbed ointment from his pouch into the wound, he kept one concerned eye on Keta.
 "Is he going to be OK?"